nus-cs2103-AY2526S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete a person
-2. AddressBook deletes the person
+2. StudentConnect deletes the person

        Use case ends.